 Note: The popular science description must be written in Swedish, unlike the rest of the application.
-For the project outline, the popular science description may be very brief.
-For the full application, the popular science description must be detailed and able to be used for information purposes.
+In the Pre-proposal/Project outline, the popular science description may be very brief.
+In the Full proposal, the popular science description must be comprehensive and suitable for information purposes.

 The description may cover a maximum of 4 500 characters, including blank spaces (approximately one A4 page in Arial, font size 11, single row spacing).

-Under this tab, please describe any ethical considerations (only for full applications) and attach the consortium’s joint application.
+Under this tab, please describe any ethical considerations (applicable in the Full proposal only) and attach the consortium’s joint application.

-Ethical considerations (only applies to those invited to submit a full application)
+Ethical considerations (applicable only for those invited to submit a full application)

 Please attach the application submitted by the consortium to JPIAMR in PDF format.
 Please note that the appendix may consist of one file only, with a maximum size of 20 MB.